 Homeless youth and their providers in Chicago now can access StreetLight Chicago using a computer!
 The free mobile application of resources for homeless youth is accessible on a new website, http://www.streetlightchicago.org

 StreetLight Chicago is a database listing resource and healthcare information for homeless youth.
 It was co-created by the Youth Futures legal aid clinic at the Chicago Coalition for the Homeless and the Young Invincibles, with support from the VNA Foundation.

 Launched last November as a mobile app, Streetlight Chicago provides youth with a centralized list of drop-in centers, shelters, health clinics, food pantries and more.
-More than 850 users downloaded the app in its first nine months.
+Through mid-August, 934 users had downloaded the app.

 StreetLight also offers an innovative feature called “Book a Bed.”
 It allows youth who work or attend school at night to reserve a bed at La Casa Norte’s North Side youth shelter, 1940 N. California Avenue.